• Skip to primary navigation

 And that is what this tutorial is all about.
 Here’s a few common scenarios where you can use this technique –

-Basically anything else limited to your imagination where you’d otherwise need to open pages in WordPress and manually edit.
+Basically, anything else limited to your imagination where you’d otherwise need to open pages in WordPress and manually edit.

 What You’ll Need

-A general understanding of post_id in WordPress.
 The post_id field in WordPress is literally the ID number of every post/page you have in your WordPress database.
 Even though everything about a given post/page might change, the post_id always stays the same.
 If you are adding pages/posts in bulk, you’ll need to create these and make sure they are different than the ones you already have.

 Post_ID’s are usually seen in Admin panel links –

-Post ID in WordPress
+WordPress Post ID

 Access to phpMyAdmin. phpMyAdmin is located in your hosting account.
 It allows direct access to your WordPress database.